Tartus naval base

 Map of the Tartus Syrian naval base (Russian piers (5) off northern breakwater, most of the balance of facility—numbered buildings—within the dashed line belongs to the Syrian Navy).
 (Note: As of early 2018 these boundaries are subject to change.)

 The Tartus naval base is a leased military installation of the Russian Navy on the northern edge of the sea port of the Syrian city of Tartus.

 Established in 1971, during the Cold War, by an agreement between the Soviet Union and Ba'athist Syria, the facility supported the Soviet Navy's 5th Operational Squadron, its Mediterranean fleet.

 After the fall of the Soviet Union, the facility remained in limited use by Russia's Black Sea Fleet.
 From 2009, the facility was upgraded and expanded, including to serve the Mediterranean Sea Task Force, formed in 2013.
 From 2011, it was the only remaining Russian naval base outside the former Soviet Union and after 2015, the base supported the Russian intervention in the Syrian civil war.
-In 2017 Russia concluded an agreement with Syria, obtaining a free-of-charge 49-year lease for its ships based in the Mediterranean, jurisdiction over the base, and the ability to store nuclear weapons aboard its ships.
+In 2017 Russia concluded an agreement with Syria, obtaining a free-of-charge 49-year lease for its ships based in the Mediterranean and jurisdiction over the base.

 In December 2024, following the fall of the Assad regime, the Russian Navy began withdrawing from the base, completing this by early March 2025.
-In January 2025, the Syrian caretaker government ended the treaty allowing Russian military presence in Syria, and a contract with Russian company Stroytransgaz to manage the commercial areas of the Tartus port.
-In February, the Syrian defence minister Murhaf Abu Qasra stated that Russia would be allowed to maintain the base "if we get benefits for Syria out of this".
-By October, Russia was using the port for resupplying its airbase while negotiations over its fate continued.
+The treaty allowing Russian ownership of bases in Syria was described as having been suspended but not terminated, and Russian vessels continued to use the base as a stopover point through 2025, while details of its final status remained unclear.
+In mid-2026 it was reported that there were no major Russian warships currently in the Mediterranean.
+In August 2026 it was announced that an agreement had been signed between Russia and Syria governing future Russian use of the bases.